What is a cyberattack?

 A supply chain attack is a type of cyberattack that targets a trusted third-party vendor who offers services or software vital to the supply chain.
 Software supply chain attacks inject malicious code into an application in order to infect all users of an app, while hardware supply chain attacks compromise physical components for the same purpose.
 Software supply chains are particularly vulnerable because modern software is not written from scratch: rather, it involves many off-the-shelf components, such as third-party APIs, open source code and proprietary code from software vendors.

-IT teams that solely focus on finding adversaries external to the organization only get half the picture.
-Insider threats are internal actors such as current or former employees that pose danger to an organization because they have direct access to the company network, sensitive data, and intellectual property (IP), as well as knowledge of business processes, company policies or other information that would help carry out such an attack.
+IT teams that solely focus on finding adversaries external to the organization only see half the picture.
+Insider threats are internal actors such as current or former employees that pose danger to an organization because they have direct access to the company network, sensitive data, and IP as well as knowledge of business processes, company policies, or other information that would help carry out such an attack.

 Internal actors that pose a threat to an organization tend to be malicious in nature.
-Some motivators include financial gains in exchange for selling confidential information on the dark web, and/or emotional coercion using social engineering tactics, such as pretexting, business email compromise (BEC) attacks or disinformation campaigns.
-On the other hand, some insider threat actors are not malicious in nature but instead are negligent in nature.
+Some motivators include financial gain in exchange for selling confidential information on the dark web and/or emotional coercion such as the ones used in social engineering tactics.
+But some insider threats are not malicious in nature — instead, they are negligent.
 To combat this, organizations should implement a comprehensive cybersecurity training program that teaches stakeholders to be aware of any potential attacks, including those potentially performed by an insider.

 Learn More